-Over thirty years ago, as one of the earliest members of the Soil Association, Paul Richards established a small, certified Organic, herb farm on a few acres of land in North Herefordshire.
-For many years, Paul opened the farm to visitors so that they could see and enjoy the spectacular plants he grew, many of which are used in a range of skincare products.
-Sadly, this year it’s not possible but we hope you enjoy reading about what Paul and his team do and seeing these images of the splendid herbs.
+Paul Richards established a small organic herb farm on a few acres of land in northwest Herefordshire nearly 40 years ago and is one of the longest standing holders of the Soil Association organic symbol.
+For many years, Paul has opened the farm to visitors for them to see and enjoy the spectacular plants grown, most of which are used in our range of skincare products.
+Sadly, this year it’s not possible but we hope you enjoy reading about what Paul and his team do and seeing these images of the wonderful herbs they grow.

 A closer look

 In early spring, herbs are sown by hand using seeds collected from the previous year’s crop.
 During May, rows of new green shoots can be seen, surrounded by rich red soil overlooking the Wye Valley.
 All the herbs are tended by hand, including hoeing out weeds between each one; it really is a labour of love!
 These tiny herb-shoots flower in June and July to produce a wonderful canvas of colours that many visitors return to enjoy each year.
 The fields are full of butterflies, bees and other small creatures.
 Everyone loves seeing the farm a sea of orange, purple, blue and yellow.